Agaricus blazei Murill (AbM / Himematsutake / Royal Sun Mushroom)

 4

-Anti-angiogenic + anti-metastatic
+Anti-angiogenic and anti-metastatic effects

 5

-Chemotherapy enhancement + side-effect reduction
+Chemotherapy enhancement and side-effect reduction

 6

-Context-dependent immunomodulation
+Context-dependent immunomodulation (paradox resolution)

 Clinical trials